Vayechi & 1 Kings: Last Will and Testament

 Having eliminated Reuven, Shimon, and Levi with his prophetic curses, Jacob announces that the descendants of his fourth son, Judah, will be king over other Israelites.

-Looking at Jacob’s deathbed poem from the viewpoint of the history of the twelve tribes in the rest of the Hebrew Bible, only some of the predictions come true.
+Only some of the predictions in Jacob’s deathbed poem come true according to the history of the twelve tribes in the rest of the Hebrew Bible.
 This is normal for biblical prophecies, which are often warnings of what will happen unless certain people change their ways.
 In this case, the prophecy about Judah “comes true”; the second king of a united Israel is David, from the tribe of Judah, and his descendants continue to rule even after the northern kingdom secedes from the southern kingdom of Judah.

 12 Tribes according to Joshua